Batavia FTC Robotics State Qualifying Competition

 be neat and secured to avoid entaglement.

-NXT buttons and main battery power control button should be easiliy accessible.
+Main battery power control button should be easiliy accessible.

 Bill of materials (BOM) should be completed.
 In the event that you are using a part which could be deemed questionable, the BOM